sunflowerbyte/CapStoneProject/README.md

 <h1>Lab Checks</h1>
 <p><i>A laboratory management system for consumables and equipment servicing tracking and management.
 This provides an integrated system for managing laboratory inventory and maintenance requests efficiently as  laboratories often face the challenge of recording using spreadsheets and hardcopy systems.</i>  </p>

-### Key Points:
-1. **Section Titles**:
-   The `##` and `###` provide clear titles and subsections for "Run Frontend and Backend" instructions.

-2. **Code Block Clarity**:
-   Each code snippet is properly enclosed in triple backticks for correct rendering.

-3. **Optional Notes Section**:
-   Adds important reminders or additional setup details for clarity.

-You can copy-paste this directly into your `README.md`.
-Let me know if you need further adjustments! 🚀

 <h2>Features</h2>